redpeacock78/tw-search-retweet-bot-archive/README.md

 ACCESS_TOKEN_SECRET='xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'

 // Twitter Search Setting
+// If there is more than one thing you want to search for, use
+// SEARCH_QUERY='Search_1
+// Search_2'
+// or use a line feed code (\n) to separate them.
 SEARCH_QUERY='What you want to search for on Twitter' SEARCH_LIMIT='Maximum number of cases to be retrieved'